Gordon County, Georgia: History

 Gordon County's original 1850 boundaries were changed numerous times between 1852 and 1877, during which time the legislature transferred portions of Cass (Bartow), Floyd, Murray, Pickens, and Walker counties to Gordon County, while transferring land from Gordon to Floyd and Murray counties.

 Georgia's 94th county was named for William Washington Gordon (1796–1842), the first Georgian to graduate from West Point and first president of the Central of Georgia Railroad.

 Geography

 According to the U.S. Census Bureau, the county has a total area of 358 sqmi, of which 356 sqmi is land and 2.2 sqmi (0.6%) is water.

 Mountains in Gordon County include Baugh Mountain and Horn Mountain.

 The eastern half of Gordon County is located in the Coosawattee River sub-basin of the ACT River Basin (Coosa-Tallapoosa River Basin).
 Most of the western half of the county is located in the Oostanaula River sub-basin of the same larger ACT River Basin, while a small northerly portion of the county, between Resaca and Industrial City, is in the Conasauga River sub-basin of the ACT River Basin.

+Gordon County has the most interstate exits out of all of the counties in Georgia, because of its location in the middle of Interstate 75.